jwsmith24/aviation-spring-project/journal.md

 Updated the Pilot model with a new `flightHours` field, wrote a migration to add the column to the table, and edited the tests for the new shape.

-Wrote another migration that added a `view` to the postgres database.
+Wrote another Flyway migration that added a `view` to the postgres database.
 The view leverages the `Rank()` window function to order the pilots by flight hours.

 Instead of creating a JPA Entity to model the results from the view, implemented a